 Net Price: $17,419

-9. University of Great Falls
+9. University of Providence

 Great Falls, Montana

-The University of Great Falls is a Catholic university located between Yellowstone and Glacier National Parks in Montana.
+The University of Providence is a Catholic university located between Yellowstone and Glacier National Parks in Montana.
 The small campus consists of just ten buildings but more than makes up for the lack of acreage with tree-studded walkways and 1960’s architecture.
 The school has fourteen athletic teams in the NAIA that include basketball, golf, and even rodeo!
 If you’re not an athlete there’s still plenty to do, such as becoming a student ambassador, cheering on teams as a member of the “Argo Army,” or joining the Outdoor Club.
-UGF offers 40 undergraduate degrees, eight graduate degrees, and four distance learning programs.
+UP offers 40 undergraduate degrees, eight graduate degrees, and four distance learning programs.

 Net Price: $17,119